 There are many ways to create captivating headlines in marketing.
 But when crafting headlines for a lead capture form, get straight to the point.
 Provide specific information and say exactly what you are offering.

 The reason why the lead capture form above works so well is because it uses big, bold letters to state a claim.
 The subheading expands on the heading and provides readers with more information that explains what they can expect to receive by opting in.

 Trust is a major issue for internet shoppers.
 Online businesses are essentially faceless businesses and most visitors to your website have never heard of you.
 So why should they hand over their personal contact details?

 The biggest problem for advertisers is the online market is saturated.
 Furthermore, far too many brands fail to deliver what they promise.
 Subsequently, the majority of consumers do not trust traditional advertising.

 To overcome this obstacle, include evidence that supports the claim you are making, or content that positions you as an expert in your field.
-For example, Venture Harbour use a lead capture form showing CEO Marcus Taylor in full flow at a digital marketing seminar.

 #6.
 Reinforce the benefits of your offer